bparanj/crystal/electronics/book/basics/ac.md

 - Use low-voltage AC (e.g., 12V) for safety, especially for beginners.
 - Avoid using household AC (120V or 230V) unless under expert supervision.

-This experiment is simple yet foundational for understanding AC electricity, the dominant form of power transmission and usage in households and industries.
+This experiment is for understanding AC electricity, the dominant form of power transmission and usage in households and industries.